 Many think that asbestos is banned.
 However, while many countries have banned the carcinogenic material, the United States is amongst others not yet committing to a full ban.
 There is a lot of work to be done, and a lot that has been done as the Environmental Protection Agency (EPA) assesses harmful chemicals like asbestos and determines how they can harm the public and our environment.

-But this progress can’t continue without support.
+Despite the progress that has been made, it can’t continue without support.
 Cancer research relies on important funding and better awareness, as does the fight to ban asbestos.
-Any amount of support can go a long way in helping mesothelioma patients and their families today and in the future.
+Even the smallest show of support can greatly help mesothelioma patients and their families, today and in the future.

 Ways to Donate

 If you’re interested in getting involved in supporting an asbestos ban or funding mesothelioma research, there are many ongoing initiatives from various organizations already making a huge difference in the community.

 Banning asbestos is the most effective way to ensure a future without mesothelioma.
 The United States remains one of many countries that still allows its use.
 It’s estimated that at least 20 million Americans will develop mesothelioma in their lifetime, and banning asbestos is the only way to help better these statistics.

 These organizations help advance mesothelioma and cancer research.
 Their efforts provide hope to patients as they continue to study and develop better diagnostic techniques and more effective treatment methods.